vnmsklnk/Interpreter-RegEx/docs/Language.md

 ## Grammar

-Code consists of statements with expressions and variable's names associated with them.
-Each arithmetic expression is defined as variable which can be used in other expressions.
-Value of a variable can be printed in console.
+Each regular expression is defined as variable which can be used in other expressions.
+Typical program consists of statements with expressions and variables' names associated with them.

 ## Statements

-There are three types of statements supported in this language:
+There are three types of statements supported in the language:

 *	`print [<vname>]`
 *	`let [<vname>] = <expression>`